ethersphere/bee-docs/docs/bee-developers/useful-dev-info.md

 ---
-title: Bee Developers
+title: Useful Developer Info
-id: bee-developers
+id: useful-dev-info
 ---

+Welcome to the Dev area!
+We love PR's! 🐝

+We would would love you to get involved with our [Github repo](https://github.com/ethersphere/bee).

+All the action can be found in our Mattermost instance, [The Beehive](https://beehive.ethswarm.org/).
+Sign up and get involved with our buzzing hive of daily dev chat.

+If you would like to contribute, please read the [coding guidelines](https://github.com/ethersphere/bee/blob/master/CODING.md) before you get started.

-Installation from source is described in the [Installation]("/bee-docs/installation.html").
+Installation from source is described in the [Installation](/docs/installation/build-from-source).

 # Testing a connection with PingPong protocol